apache/camel/components/camel-azure/camel-azure-files/readme.md

 it's likely at cause of subsequent problems so changing the upstream back to https://github.com/pekuz/camel.git

+The endpoint path interpretation is specialized to non-uniform /share[/directory].

 ## Deps

 At first I want to use the Azure Files component with Camel 3.16+